thomas-mindruptive/pure-svelte/README-Supplier-Browser.md

 2.  **Validating Component Props:** Components that receive complex data objects as props, like `OfferingForm`, use Zod schemas internally to validate their inputs upon initialization.
 This creates robust, "self-defending" components that fail early if they are used with incorrect data.

 #### Current Status on the Server-Side
-Currently, server-side API endpoints (`/api/...`) do **not yet** use Zod for validating incoming request bodies.
+Server-side API endpoints (`/api/...`) do **not yet** use Zod for validating incoming request bodies.
 They rely on the custom-built, programmatic `validateDomainEntity` function from `domainValidator.ts`.

 Migrating the server-side validation to Zod is a potential future architectural improvement.
 This would reduce code, eliminate the need for the `validateDomainEntity` system, and create a single, unified validation mechanism across the entire full-stack application.